maxgio92/notes/content/notes/wfind-retry.md

 ### Max HTTP body size

-Fortunately, go-colly provides a way to set the requests' max body size, so I ended up exposing a knob in the `find` functional options:
+Fortunately, go-colly provides a way to set the requests' maximum body size that will be read, so I ended up exposing a knob in the `find` functional options:

 ```go
 package find